Chippewa National Forest

-Chippewa National Forest is a National Forest located in north central Minnesota, United States, in the counties of Itasca, Cass and Beltrami.
+Chippewa National Forest is a national forest located in north central Minnesota, United States, in the counties of Itasca, Cass and Beltrami.
 Forest headquarters are located in Cass Lake, Minnesota.
 There are local ranger district offices in Blackduck, Deer River and Walker.

 History

-The Forest was established as the Minnesota Forest Reserve on 27 June 1902, with passage of the Morris Act.
+The Forest was established as the Minnesota Forest Reserve on 27 June 1902, with the passage of the Morris Act.
 While this act mainly addressed the disposition of unallotted lands on Ojibwe Indian reservations in Minnesota, 200000 acre of the Chippewas of the Mississippi, Cass Lake, Leech Lake, and Winnibigoshish Indian reservations were designated as a Forest Reserve.

 Led by Maria Sanford and Florence Bramhall of the Federation of Minnesota Women's Clubs, conservation activism beginning in 1900 brought the forest and potential threats to wide public attention.
 The Reserve was re-established as the Minnesota National Forest on 23 May 1908.
 In 1928, the forest was renamed in honor of the Chippewa tribe of Native Americans from whose land the forest was created.
 Subsequent boundary expansions and land purchases increased the area of the forest to its present size.

 The Lost Forty

 The Forest contains an area known as the Lost Forty.
 This area, which has a total of 144 acre, was accidentally mapped as part of Coddington Lake when the original maps of the region were laid out in 1882.
 As a result of the mapping error, the Lost Forty was never logged.
-It contains some of the oldest forest in the state, with some trees more than 350 years old.
-Less than two percent of Minnesota's total forested land today is such old growth forest.
+It contains some of the state's oldest forests, with trees over 350 years old.
+Today, less than two percent of Minnesota's total forested land is such old growth forest.